SkyCity interim result out: 296% boost from one-off events

 But normalised net profit after tax, which excludes revenue from one-off sales, was $75m, down 16 per cent in the half-year.

-SkyCity said the results were "complex" and significantly impacted by two events: the NZICC fire and gains from the Auckland car park concession sale.
+SkyCity said the results were "complex" and significantly impacted by two events: the NZICC fire and gains from the Auckland car park sale.

 READ MORE: